Nicolas-le/antisemitism-detector/README.md

 ---
 ## Preparing the environments and models.

-I recommend using anaconda environments.
+1. I recommend using anaconda environments.
 The *.yml files make sure that the correct library versions are installed.
-You need to install **Git Large File Storage** to get the models. -> How-To: `https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage`
+2. You need to install **Git Large File Storage** to get the models. -> How-To: `https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage`
+3. Execute the code below!
 ```
 git clone https://github.com/Nicolas-le/antisemitism-detector.git
 cd antisemitism-detector/